foundersandcoders/Live-Peers/README.md

   + Participant(s)

 ## Beyond this sprint:
++ Add subtitles to audio (This particular accessibility concern is unfortunately outside the scope of the first two week sprint)
 + Preserving live content - copy & paste-able code / docs.
   + Not just a screencast of the presenter's text editor, but a hackpad-style / figma-style multiple author capability
   + Read-only version i.e. include admin rights